WIN-Services/backend-interview/README.md

 - middlewares - Middlewares to check request and response
 - constants - App constants

+## Assumptions
+1. There is no authentication in the APIs.
+2. Application uses postgresql
+3. One order belongs to one service only
+4. Since order and services are less, there is not pagination and all orders/services will be fetched at once

-## Future Scope
+## Future/Production Scope

-Add authentication and authorisation layer in the API
+Add authentication and authorisation layer in the application.
+Pagination to be included in all the fetch APIs.